 Additional information about ILL is available on the Interlibrary Loan at Booth Library page.

 How do I find an article on a particular topic?

 To find articles, search the article indexes on the Magazine & Journal Articles page.
 These databases contain either full-text articles or citations for articles.
 For more specialized subject searching, please note the "Resources by Subject" menu that links to particular subject areas.

 How can I find out if the library has a particular journal?

 When searching a database, look for the button.
-For an explanation of this service, go to the Find it @ EIU linking FAQ.
+For an explanation of this service, go to the SFX linking FAQ.
 Alternatively, check the online Booth Library Periodicals List.
-For the library's print journals, you can also search the EIU Online Catalog.
-Simply enter the journal title in the search box and check the "Journal / Magazine" box in the "Limit To" section of the Advanced Search screen.
+For the library's print journals, you can also do a "Journal/Magazine Title" search in the EIU Online Catalog.

-See the Find it @ EIU linking service page for help with this resource.
+See the SFX linking service page for help with this resource.

 Where can I find something my instructor put on reserve?

 Print reserve materials are